gjcooper/VAULT/10_meetings/Psychonomics 2020.md

 aversion and others finding complexity neutrality.
 We address these conflicting results by investigating the effect of complexity on risk preferences in two studies (overall n = 423).
-Our results reveal that complexity aversion is format dependent (judgment-choice gap) and most likely stems from an avoidance of cognitive effort.
+Our results reveal that complexity aversion is format dependent (judgement-choice gap) and most likely stems from an avoidance of cognitive effort.
 In support of this, cognitive ability was an important moderator of the effect and process measures of participant cognitive effort correlated negatively with the effect.
 Moreover, the results indicate that complexity increases the noise in the decision process, a mechanism that can seemingly amplify the effect in asymmetric choices designs.
-These results have important implications for experiment designs in risky choice and judgment and should inform cognitive models and the comparative study of groups differing in cognitive ability (e.g. age effects).*
+These results have important implications for experiment designs in risky choice and judgement and should inform cognitive models and the comparative study of groups differing in cognitive ability (e.g. age effects).*

 Complexity aversion prominent for those indexed as lower in cognitive ability (unsure of the measure).

 #### 1079 - Does Looking Mean Liking?
-Processing Differences Across Perceptual and Preferential Choice.
+Processing Differences Across Perceptual and [[Preferential Choice]].

-*In perceptual decision making, attention boosts discrimination by enhancing early visual information processing.
+*In [[perceptual decision making]], attention boosts discrimination by enhancing early visual information processing.
 Yet, in preferential decision making people tend to choose the option they attend to the most implying attention may bias performance.
 So does selective attention